How to Lower Your Home Insurance Premium & Save Money | Gabi

 If you handle regular home maintenance such as cleaning out gutters, which helps avoid roof leaks, some insurance companies may offer a discount.
 Many also offer discounts for homes that have installed security systems and monitored fire and smoke detectors, as these can help prevent burglaries and fires.

-As with anything you buy, shopping around is often the best way to find a lower price.
+As with anything you buy, shopping around is often the best way to see how you can lower your homeowners insurance premiums.
 Just because you have used your insurance carrier ever since you purchased your home doesn’t mean that carrier offers the best rate.
 If you really want to save money on homeowners insurance, don’t be loyal to a specific insurance carrier; instead, switch to the one that provides you with the best rate right now.
 It pays to shop around every six months or so to see if there are better rates available.